Codex Entry 05: The Culinary Traversal, 900–1700

 - The Nanhai stoneware-storage transformation as the engine of surplus fermentation.

-- The Pigafetta-attested kinilaw, palm wine, sandugo feast in the 1521 Visayas — without chili, without tomato.
+- The early-contact-attested kinilaw, central palm wine, and sandugo feast in the 1521 Visayas — without chili, without tomato.

 - The Manila Galleon (1565+) as the delivery mechanism for Columbian Exchange cultivars, with graded household uptake and additive integration into existing lineages.